rmsk2/moreorless/readme.md

 Short term goals
 - adding cutting copying and pasting of parts of lines
-- adding a possibility to move the visible part of the document up and down without changing the current line
+- allowing to move one word at a time in a line via Ctrl+Cursor left and right

+Midterm goals
 - adding search and replace
+- Allow reuse of an entered file name (save vs save as ...)
 - use a beep to signal to the user that a command excecution is not possible

-Midterm goals
 - replace tab characters at load by four blanks
 - visualize line lengths larger than 80 in UI